Where are you stuck?

 (1) Finding clients — moving beyond word-of-mouth and spotty referrals to proactively get in front of your ideal clients

->> Nurturing — follow-ups and strategies that lead prospects to a sales conversation with you
+(2) Nurturing — follow-ups and strategies that nurture your ideal clients into a sales conversation with you

 (3) Sales conversations — leading powerful conversations that ignite action and invite the potential client to clearly understand your value